telerik/blazor-docs/common-features/adaptive-rendering.md

 * `None` (default)
 * `Auto`

-Optionally, you may set the `Title` parameter to provide custom header text for the popup on small and medium devices.
+Optionally, you may set the `Title` and `Subtitle` parameters to provide custom header and subtitle text for the popup on small and medium devices.

 >caption Enable the adaptive rendering